Probing the interference between non-linear, axionic and space-time-anisotropy effects in the QED vacuum: The non-linear axion-photon electrodynamics including the Carroll-Field-Jackiw term

 and the Bianchi identity remains the same one for the photon field, namely, $\partial_{\mu}\widetilde{f}^{\mu\nu}=0$.
 The action principle in relation to $\widetilde{\phi}$ in (\ref{L4}) yields the axion field equation evaluated at the EM background :

-Since we consider a non-linear ED with CPT invariance, the $c_2$-coefficient of this expansion vanishes, so we can unconsider it in the previous expressions.
-Furthermore, all the non-linear EDs studied in the literature, as Born-Infeld, ModMax, Euler-Heisenberg, logarithm and others, the $d_3$-coefficient also is null when it is fixed just a magnetic background field.
-These considerations simplify the results that we will obtain in the next sections ahead.
-The usual axionic ED coupled to the CFJ-term is recovered when $d_{1} \rightarrow 0$, $d_{2} \rightarrow 0$ and $c_{1} \rightarrow 1$ in all the cases of non-linear ED mentioned previously.
+Since we consider a uniform magnetic background field, the $c_2$- and $d_3$-coefficients of the expansion vanish for most examples of non-linear EDs known in the literature, such as Euler-Heisenberg, Born-Infeld, ModMax, Logarithmic and some others, where the corresponding non-linear Lagrangian densities depend on the square of the ${\cal G}$-invariant.
+These considerations simplify the results that we shall work out in the next Sections ahead.
+The usual axionic ED coupled to the CFJ-term is recovered whenever $d_{1} \rightarrow 0$, $d_{2} \rightarrow 0$ and $c_{1} \rightarrow 1$ in all the cases of non-linear ED mentioned previously.